Vyral/base-template/_posts/2018-05-03-can-you-not-hire-a-medical-marijuana-user-because-of-testing-positive.md

   pre-employment drug screening if they carry a medical marijuana card?
 enclosure:
 pullquote: >-
-  Federally, it is not protected to have a medical marijuana card because there is not a federal law.
+  Federally, it is not protected to have a medical marijuana card because marijuana is still prohibited under federal law.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true